20. Lateral Inhibition: Spontaneous symmetry allows spontaneous developmental patterning

 \begin{align} \tau \frac{\mathrm{d}N_i}{\mathrm{d}t} &= \beta_N - N_i - \sum_{j = ]i[} N_i D_j \\ \tau \frac{\mathrm{d}D_i}{\mathrm{d}t} &= \beta_D \frac{1}{1 + R_i^{n_D}} - D_i - \sum_{j = ]i[} N_j D_i \\ \frac{\mathrm{d}R_i}{\mathrm{d}t} &= \beta_R \frac{\left(\sum_{j = ]i[} N_i D_j / k_{RS}\right)^{n_R}}{1 +\left(\sum_{j = ]i[} N_i D_j / k_{RS}\right)^{n_R} } - R_i \end{align}

 Note the way that the summations affect the \(T_{ij}\) formation terms in the \(N_i\) and \(D_i\) ODEs.
-Although the expressions now look quite a bit more complicated with all these sums, we did not add any new parameters our system— visually comparing the above ODE system with the previous ODE system for the two-cell system should reveal how the addition of additional neighbors did not change the fundamental nature of a given species’ dynamics.
+Although the expressions now look quite a bit more complicated with all these sums, we did not add any new parameters to our system.
+Visually comparing the above ODE system with the previous ODE system for the two-cell system should reveal how the addition of additional neighbors did not change the fundamental nature of a given species’ dynamics.

 Thus for a system of ODEs solved over a spatially-explicit arrangement of cells, we need to specify the following for the problem to be complete: 1.
 The system’s dynamics within an individual cell (the ODEs) 2.
 The arrangement of the cells in space, including special rules for the boundaries (the Neighbor Rule)